What if I need a court order quickly to deal with an abusive partner?

 A motion is a court process that asks a judge to make a decision about a specific issue before the full trial takes place, or before you resolve your issues with your partner.

-For example, parents who separate may bring a motion to get a temporary order that says where their children will live and which school they will go to.
+For example, parents who separate may bring a motion to get a that says where their children will live and which school they will go to.

 After hearing your motion, the judge usually makes a temporary order.
 This means that the order lasts for a certain period of time, or until it is replaced by an agreement or another order.